ethereum/ethereum-org-website/src/content/developers/tutorials/set-up-web3js-to-use-ethereum-in-javascript/index.md

 const web3 = new Web3("https://cloudflare-eth.com")
 ```

-To test that we correctly configured our Web3 instance, we’ll try to retrieve the latest block number by using the `getBlockNumber` function.
-This function accepts a callback as parameter and return the block number as an integer.
+To test that we correctly configured our Web3 instance, we’ll try to retrieve the latest block number using the `getBlockNumber` function.
+This function accepts a callback as a parameter and returns the block number as an integer.

 ```js
 var Web3 = require("web3")